Bruce George Peter Lee: Selby Street fire

 On 4 December 1979, a fire broke out at the front of a house on Selby Street, Hull, East Riding of Yorkshire.
-Inside were Edith Hastie and her sons Thomas, Charles (both 15), Paul (12), and Peter (8).
+Inside were Edith Hastie and her sons Thomas (9), Charles (15), Paul (12), and Peter (8).
 The family was asleep at the time.

 Charles rescued his mother by pushing her out of an upstairs window.
-He could not help his brothers, Paul and Peter, who were in the same bedroom as he; opening the bedroom window had caused a draft which fed the fire.
+He could not help his brothers, Paul and Peter, who were in the same bedroom.
+Opening the bedroom window had caused a draft which fed the fire.
 All three were trapped and burned severely, and were taken to the specialist burns unit in Pinderfields Hospital in Wakefield, West Yorkshire.
-Charles died overnight; Peter died two days later and Paul survived for 12 days before also succumbing.
+Charles died overnight; Peter died two days later and Paul died after surviving for 12 days.
 Thomas, who had muscular dystrophy, survived, escaping through a window in the back bedroom, where the flames were less severe.
 Edith Hastie had three daughters, who were staying with relatives elsewhere in the area that particular night.
 Her husband, Tommy Hastie, was in prison.

 The police set up a makeshift incident room in a former police station on Gordon Street and began talking to local people about the fire and the family.
 They were surprised and shocked by a rather casual response from the neighbourhood regarding the brothers, despite the severity of the fire which led to their deaths.
 The indifference of the neighbourhood came to a climax at the joint funeral for the boys in January 1980 when a grief-stricken Edith Hastie issued an outburst to the gathering crowd over their lack of sympathy for the loss of her sons.
 The two boys were buried together in one grave at the Northern Cemetery in Hull.

 Once the police had established that the Hasties were known as a "problem" family, responsible for petty crime and vendettas, they began looking for an arsonist who may have been seeking a form of revenge.
 Lee was one of many teenagers who volunteered to be questioned routinely about the fire.
 Six months after the inquiry began, he confessed in great detail to pouring paraffin through the letterbox and setting it alight in revenge against Charles Hastie, with whom he had had some sexual contact.
 Lee said the 15-year-old boy had threatened to go to the police (as he was a minor) unless Lee gave him money.
 Lee had also become infatuated with Charles' sister Angeleena Hastie but she had rejected his repeated advances.